|

 (as explained in more details with each specific aberration,

-paraxial image space is not the best image space; the P-V wavefront
+the Gaussian focus image is not the best image; the P-V wavefront

-aberrations are smaller at their respective best, or diffraction focus
+aberrations are reduced at their respective best, or diffraction focus

 location by a factor of 0.25 for spherical aberration, 0.33 for coma, and unchanged for astigmatism

-- however, the RMS wavefront error for astigmatism at best focus is
+- however, the RMS wavefront error for astigmatism at the best focus is

 1/√1.5).